fathimajamaldeen/uk.co.nfocus.fathima.project/README.md

 Orders’ section of the site.

 To generate a livingdoc
-On command prompt, go into the bin/debug/net6.0 folder and execute the following line livingdoc test-assembly uk.co.nfocus.fathima.project.dll -t TestExecution.json
+On command prompt, do 'cd bin/Debug/net6.0' and then execute the following line 'livingdoc test-assembly uk.co.nfocus.fathima.project.dll -t TestExecution.json'